rguerrettaz/mockrates/README.md

 Mockrates
 ============

-This is a clone of the Dev Bootcamp Socrates program as completed with 2 other students at Dev Bootcamp in week 6.
-It is still in development.
+This is a clone of the Dev Bootcamp Socrates system.
+It was completed with 2 other students at Dev Bootcamp in week 6.

+PLEASE NOTE: the app is still in development.

 History
 ------------------